-The Mary Valley catchment is a biodiversity hotspot and supports the Lowland Rainforest of Subtropical Australia which is listed as Critically Endangered.
-The region is home to an abundance of animals, including threatened and endangered species listed under the Australian Government Environment Protection and Biodiversity Conservation Act, such as the Mary River turtle, Oxleyan pygmy perch and the Giant barred frog.
+The Mary Valley River catchment is a biodiversity hotspot, support the Critically Endangered Lowland Rainforest of Subtropical Australia.
+It is home to an abundance of animals, including threatened and endangered species listed under the Australian Government Environment Protection and Biodiversity Conservation Act, such as the Mary River turtle, Oxleyan pygmy perch and the Giant barred frog.
 Water from this catchment eventually flows into the Great Barrier Reef.